 Each entry can be configured for one of two types of initiating a transaction: Polled and Triggered.
 Polled type entries initiate a transaction with the remote device on every transaction scan.
 Triggered type entries only initiate a transaction when a corresponding local (OCS) binary trigger register is set.
 Once a triggered type transaction completes, the protocol device driver resets the local (OCS) binary register to indicate completion.
-Refer to the Scan List Section for more details on Polled and Triggered entries.
+See Section 8.5 for more details on Polled and Triggered entries.